 It successfully represented India’s largest privately owned port in an ad hoc arbitration under English law against a state-owned insurance company – the first major insurance claim under a port package policy in India.

 Together with DLA Piper, ELP defended Hiranandani and his son, Darshan, against an LCIA India claim by Hiranandani’s daughter, Priya Hiranandani-Vandrevala, over a deal to develop property in India.
 Most of her US$500 million claim was knocked out, with a tribunal awarding only US$60 million against ELP’s clients in 2016.

 The firm successfully defended Malaysian client Imartek against a claim of more than US$55 million brought by Jawaharlal Nehru Port Trust, also winning a US$4 million counterclaim.

 UAE-based engineering procurement company Global Supplies has used ELP in three separate ICC disputes with no direct link to India.

-One of these cases ended well for ELP’s client; the firm brought a jurisdictional challenge, which was accepted by the tribunal, and Japanese company Elliott Ebara Turbomachinery Corporation withdrew its claims.
+One of these cases ended well for ELP’s client.
+The firm brought a jurisdictional challenge, which was accepted by the tribunal, and Japanese company Elliott Ebara Turbomachinery Corporation withdrew its claims.

 In another case, the firm defended the client against a US$47 million claim brought by Korean company POSCO Plantec over supply of equipment for the expansion of an oil refinery.

-ELP was recently appointed by India’s IDBI Bank in enforcement efforts arising from pending claims against an infrastructure company.
+Another ongoing matter is for India’s IDBI Bank in enforcement efforts arising from pending claims against an infrastructure company.